13 zip codes·Updated June 2026

 4 Bedroom$2,490/mo

-Fair Market Rents are published annually by HUD for the Salt Lake City metropolitan area.
-Local housing authorities use these to set Section 8 voucher payment standards, typically between 90% and 110% of the FMR.
+HUD publishes Fair Market Rents once a year for the Salt Lake City metro area.
+Local housing authorities use them to set Section 8 voucher payment standards, usually 90% to 110% of the FMR.

-The HUD Fair Market Rent for a 2-bedroom in the Salt Lake City metro area is $1,630/month.
-Current median asking rents are near or below the FMR for this area.
+HUD's Fair Market Rent for a 2-bedroom in the Salt Lake City metro is $1,630/month.
+Asking rents come in about 10% below the federal benchmark, which can make Section 8 properties competitive here.

 SLC is boxed in by geography.
-The Wasatch Mountains to the east and the Great Salt Lake to the west mean there's a hard limit on where new housing can go.
-That structural supply constraint, combined with the Silicon Slopes tech corridor and steady population growth, keeps the market tight.
-One thing that's unique about Utah — household sizes are larger than the national average, so there's stronger demand for 3 and 4-bedroom rentals than in most cities.
+The Wasatch Mountains to the east and the Great Salt Lake to the west create a hard ceiling on where new housing can go.
+That structural supply constraint, plus the Silicon Slopes tech corridor and steady population growth, keeps the market tight.
+Utah household sizes run larger than the national average, so demand for 3 and 4-bedroom rentals is stronger here than most cities.
 Sugar House, the Avenues, and downtown are premium.
 West side of the valley is more affordable.
-The supply constraint here isn't going away, which gives landlords a long-term tailwind.
+The geographic constraint isn't going anywhere.
+That's a long-term tailwind landlords don't get in most metros.